Why should I pursue a BS in Business with a specialization in Project Management?

 What will I learn in Regis’ project management program?

 Regis students learn about the project management development processes, including initiating, planning, executing, monitoring and controlling, and closing a project.
 Our business program with a specialization in project management provides a framework for the business functions, values, ethical decision-making abilities, and leadership skills that successful project managers need in an increasingly complex and global business environment.

 Our project management curriculum is aligned with the core processes found in the Project Management Body of Knowledge® Guide (PMBOK® Guide) and outcomes are consistent with those delineated by the PMI Global Accreditation Committee.

 What class formats are available?

-Bachelor’s courses in project management are held online and on campus.
+Bachelor’s courses in project management are held online and on campus in Denver, Colorado.
 Courses are offered in five and eight-week formats to help working adults accommodate school, without putting careers on hold.